sreehasinin/IIITH_AIML_Project_and_Labs/README.md

 # IIITH_AIML_Project_and_Labs
-my project and lab submissions of AIML training program
+my project and lab submissions for AIML training program